The Art of Writing a Great Resume Summary Statement

 3. Skip the “I” and “me” stuff

-Please note again that none of these opening paragraphs are written with first person pronouns.
-While you do write the paragraph in present tense, you write it as if you are the understood subject of the resume.
+Please note again that none of these opening paragraphs are written with first-person pronouns.
+While you do write the paragraph in the present tense, you write it as if you are the understood subject of the resume.
 This allows the focus to remain on the employer.

 Use of “I, me, my” places the focus on the applicant and the goal of the resume is to sell the employer on what you can do for THEM.

 By telling the reader what you “do” and what you are “known for,” you get the reader thinking about how you can do those things for them.
 This message should be reinforced throughout the resume as you use achievements and certifications to reinforce your opening paragraph and highlight examples of when you have done the things that the summary statement promotes.

 Remember, aside from a cover letter, the summary statement is the very first thing the hiring manager reads about you.
 It is your handshake long before you meet the interviewer.

 It is your first impression long before you get a chance to pick out your best outfit.
 It requires more than “I am seeking a job as….”
 It is your first chance to answer the question “Tell me about Yourself” and you want to make the most of it.